-Figuring out how to dispose of an old lawn mower is tough.
-Finding a way to get lawn mower recycling can take up a Saturday that should be spent relaxing.
+Figuring out how to dispose of an old lawn mower is difficult, but finding a safe way to take care of lawn mower recycling can take up a Saturday that should be spent relaxing.

 Table of Contents

 **Click to auto-scroll by section

 But first, can you recycle a lawn mower?
 It’s hard to know since recycling anything other than everyday paper, plastic, metal, and (sometimes) glass can be a bit of a mystery.